 An ideal choice as a bolthole, to explore this wonderful area, for a relaxing sunshine break or cosy cuddle in the cooler months.

 Over two floors.
-Mezzanine bedroom – 1 x king size double bed.
-Bathroom with bath, walk-in shower, basin and WC.
+Mezzanine bedroom 1 x king size double bed.
+Bathroom with roll top bath, walk-in shower, twin wash handbasins and WC.
 Open plan living area with kitchen, dining and sitting areas.

 About the location